j2zhao/tablevault/docs/docs/core_concepts/execution.md

 ### Code Function Specifications

 Executed code functions can return two types of objects.
 If `row-wise` is `False` (the default), the function must return a pandas DataFrame containing all columns listed in `changed_columns`.
-If `row-wise` is `True`, the function must return a tuple of objects representing one row, with all the columns specified in the `changed_columns` list.
+If `row-wise` is `True`, the function must return a tuple of objects (or a singular object) representing one row, with all the columns specified in the `changed_columns` list.
 Row-wise execution is highly efficient for transformations where each row can be processed independently, such as applying a complex scoring model or making an API call for each entry.

 In the row-wise case, TableVault executes the function once per row (based on the DataFrame's state before that builder is executed) and efficiently consolidates the results using a map-reduce approach.
 The functions can be executed across multiple Python threads, as specified by the `n_threads` argument in the builder file.